digdir/designsystemet/README.md

 ### When to use what keywords
 #### Added to changelog
-* `fix:`: Patches a bug in the codebase.
+* `fix:` Patches a bug in the codebase.
 Nothing new is introduced in terms of functionality.
-* `feat:`: Introduces a new feature to the codebase.
+* `feat:` Introduces a new feature to the codebase.
 A new component is an often use case.
-* `BREAKING-CHANGE:`: Introduces a breaking change to existing functionality.
+* `BREAKING-CHANGE:` Introduces a breaking change to existing functionality.
   * Examples:
     * A component is removed from a package
     * Functionality of a component is changed in a way that requires the end user to perform an action

 #### Not added to changelog
-* `build:`: Changes that affect the build system or external dependencies (example scopes: rollup, stylelint, npm)
+* `build:` Changes that affect the build system or external dependencies (example scopes: rollup, stylelint, npm)
-* `chore:`: Other changes that don't modify src or test files
+* `chore:` Other changes that don't modify src or test files
-* `docs:`: Documentation only changes
+* `docs:` Documentation only changes
-* `style:`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+* `style:` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* `test:`: Adding missing tests or correcting existing tests
+* `test:` Adding missing tests or correcting existing tests
-* `refactor:`: A code change that neither fixes a bug nor adds a feature
+* `refactor:` A code change that neither fixes a bug nor adds a feature
-* `revert:`: Reverts a previous commit
+* `revert:` Reverts a previous commit
-* `perf:`: A code change that improves performance
+* `perf:` A code change that improves performance

 ### Commit examples